-The initial basis for the newly developed Class I price surface was to conduct a detailed computer model simulating the supply and demand factors in the movement of milk to dairy processing plants and then the movement of dairy products to consumers.
-The Task Force secured the services of UW- Madison ag economists to conduct the Class I price surface study.
-To form the basis for the newly recommended Class I differentials this study used a substantially-expanded version of the same computer model originally used to establish the current Class I differentials.
+The initial basis for the newly developed Class I price surface was a detailed computer model simulating the supply and demand factors in the movement of milk to dairy processing plants and then the movement of dairy products to consumers.
+To form the basis for the newly recommended Class I differentials, this study used a substantially-expanded version of the same computer model originally used to establish the current Class I differentials.
 After reviewing the model's results, several Regional Working Groups were formed to compare and evaluate the model results to "real world" milk movements.
-In essence, the Regional Working Groups and Task Force collectively used science-based and market reality-based analysis in developing its Class I price recommendation.